GitGorman/weekly-activity-tracker/README.md

 - ʌ/v : change the order in which buttons appear in the status bar

 ## Bug Reports and Feature Requests
-If you would like to report any bugs or request features, feal free to open an issue at https://github.com/GitGorman/weekly-goal-tracker/issues
+If you would like to report any bugs or request features, feel free to open an issue at https://github.com/GitGorman/weekly-goal-tracker/issues